jasonrudolph/one-rep-max/README.md

 which can easily be thought of as other applications.

-The reason we haven't used the right tool for the job in the past is because it much harder than it should have been.
+The reason we haven't used the right tool for the job in the past is because it was much harder than it should have been.
 For Clojure developers, ClojureScript has changed this.
 ClojureScript allows us to write very large applications that run on any JavaScript platform.
 Not only can we do it, but the experience is better than any other